 Maximum magnitude: up to 18 in dark skies/under 16 in urban areas

 Unistellar eVscope 2 smart telescope review: verdict

-With a new wider field of view and a few more pixels to play with, the eVscope 2 is a hugely likeable digital telescope that serves as a great introduction – albeit a hugely expensive one – to the world of amateur astronomy and astrophotography, but without any of the hassle.
+With a new wider field of view and a few more pixels to play with, the eVscope 2 is a a souped-up smart scope that's great for polluted skies.
+This hugely likeable digital telescope serves as a great introduction – albeit a hugely expensive one – to the world of amateur astronomy and astrophotography, but without any of the hassle.